Everyone requesting authorization to access the Chico Regional Airport must meet specific criteria governed by the FAA and City of Chico.

 Airport Driver Training Programs

-In order to provide a safe operating environment for users of Chico Municipal Airport, and in compliance with Federal Aviation Regulations (FAR) Part 139.329, all airport users with access to the Airport Operations Area (AOA) are required to complete airport specific driver training every 12 – 24 consecutive calendar months.
+In order to provide a safe operating environment for users of Chico Regional Airport, and in compliance with Federal Aviation Regulations (FAR) Part 139.329, all airport users with access to the Airport Operations Area (AOA) are required to complete airport specific driver training every 12 – 24 consecutive calendar months.

 Non-movement Area Driver Training